aauren/kube-router/docs/user-guide.md

       --cluster-asn uint                 ASN number under which cluster nodes will run iBGP.
       --cluster-cidr string              CIDR range of pods in the cluster.
 It is used to identify traffic originating from and destinated to pods.
       --disable-source-dest-check        Disable the source-dest-check attribute for AWS EC2 instances.
 When this option is false, it must be set some other way. (default true)
+      --disable-host-route-inject        Disable local host route injections when BGP best next hops are within the same subnet.
+This cannot be set to true when --enable-overlay is true. (default false)
       --enable-cni                       Enable CNI plugin.
 Disable if you want to use kube-router features alongside another CNI plugin. (default true)
       --enable-ibgp                      Enables peering with nodes with the same ASN, if disabled will only peer with external BGP peers (default true)
       --enable-overlay                   When enable-overlay set to true, IP-in-IP tunneling is used for pod-to-pod networking across nodes in different subnets.
 When set to false no tunneling is used and routing infrastrcture is expected to route traffic for pod-to-pod networking across nodes in different subnets (default true)